teamdigitale/dati-semantic-frontend/README.md

 To just fix the UI of the application use `yarn start` and run the application to see your changes.

-If you also need to fix UI on searching and details page either bring the backend service up or start the mock server using `docker compose up mock-server`
+If you also need to fix UI on searching and details page either bring the backend service up or start the mock server using `scripts/start-mock-server.sh`

 ## Install